1 Yard Is How Many Square Feet

 Deriving the Conversion Factor

 To convert from square yards to square feet, we need to consider that we are dealing with area, a two-dimensional measurement.
 Since 1 yard equals 3 feet, a square yard is a square with sides of 3 feet each.
-Therefore, the area of a square yard in square feet is:
+Which means, the area of a square yard in square feet is:

 3 feet (length) x 3 feet (width) = 9 square feet